awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 Indicates the public key cryptography algorithm that the board supports\.
 PKCS11 is required for qualification\.
 Supported values are `ECC`, `RSA`, `Both` and `No`\. `Both` indicates the board supports both the `ECC` and `RSA` algorithms\.
 Currently, no board supports RSA only, so the choice `RSA` is invalid\.
 `KeyProvisioning`
 Indicates the method of writing a trusted X\.509 client certificate onto your board\.
 Valid values are `Import`, `Onboard` and `No`\.
 Key provisioning is required for qualification\.
++ Use `Import` if your board allows the import of private keys\.
+IDT will create a private key and build this to the FreeRTOS source code\.
-Use `Import` if your board supports private key import\.
-Use `Onboard` if your board supports on\-board private key generation\.
-If your board does not support key provisioning, use `No`\.
-If you use `Onboard`, add a `secureElementConfig` element in each of the `device` sections and put the absolute path to the public key file in the `publicKeyAsciiHexFilePath` field\.
++ Use `Onboard` if your board supports on\-board private key generation \(for example, if your device has a secure element, or if you prefer to generate your own device key pair and certificate\)\.
+Make sure you add a `secureElementConfig` element in each of the device sections and put the absolute path to the public key file in the `publicKeyAsciiHexFilePath` field\.
++ Use `No` if your board does not support key provisioning\.
 `OTA`
 Indicates if your board supports over\-the\-air \(OTA\) update functionality\.
 The `OtaDataPlaneProtocol` attribute indicates which OTA dataplane protocol the device supports\.
 The attribute is ignored if the OTA feature is not supported by the device\.
 When `"Both"` is selected, the OTA test execution time is prolonged due to running both MQTT, HTTP, and mixed tests\.
 `BLE`